-The purpose of the Board's Alternative Education Program is to provide:
+The purpose of the Board's Alternative Education Programs are to provide:

-- Learning activities that support innovative pathways and are aligned to college and career outcomes for all students. - A curriculum that is aligned with the Kentucky Academic Standards and the learning goals in each student's Individual Learning Plan (ILP). - Successful student transition to the regular school assignment, when possible, or to postsecondary status. - A meaningful alternative to suspension and/or expulsion of a student.
+- Learning activities that support innovative pathways and are aligned to college and career outcomes for all students. - A curriculum that is aligned with the Kentucky Academic Standards and the learning goals in each student's Individual Learning Plan (ILP). - Successful student transition to the school to which the student would otherwise be assigned under the District Student Assignment Plan, when desired, appropriate, and possible, or to post-secondary status. - A meaningful alternative to suspension and/or expulsion of a student where applicable.